stats60/stats60.github.io/project/index.md

 ## STATS60: Final Project

 The project counts for 40% of your total grade, and has two components: a project proposal (worth 20% of the project grade)  and a final project (worth 80% of the project grade).
+ **You may choose to do a project on your own or with up to two other teammates.** (If working with a teammate, only one person has to submit the work.
+The names and SUNet IDs of both teams should be clearly labeled.
+Your final report should have a paragraph outlining the contributions of each member to the project.)

+Both the project proposal and the final project must be submitted as a pdf file on Gradescope.
+If working with one or more teammate, only one person has to submit the work.
+The names and SUNet IDs of both teams should be clearly labeled.
+Your proposal should have a paragraph outlining the planned contributions of each member.
+For both submissions, **the person who submits the assignment must make sure that all group members are added to the Gradescope submission**.
+Here is a tutorial on how to do this: [step 1 screenshot](step2.png) - [step 2 screenshot](step1.png).

 ## Project Proposal (20%)

 For the project proposal, submit a 1-2 paragraph description of your final project.
 You should provide details on the problem you wish to explore, any datasets that you will use, and potential visualizations.
 The proposal is a way for me to make sure that you have enough structure and data to complete the project.
 To get full credit, you should ensure that: